NicholasOpiyo/Athletes-Tracker/README.md

 This django application tracks the stints of some African players who currently play for top soccer clubs in Europe and the Middle East.
-It is available at https://nicholasopiyo.pythonanywhere.com/.
+This is the main branch that tracked them during the 2023/2024 soccer season, the time when the tracking started.